zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Parts Unlimited staging environment is open in a browser.
 New Home Page title is highlighted.](media/staging-code-changes.png)

+Now that Parts Unlimited has a separate staging environment for their e-commerce site, they can push new source code and functionality to the repo that will automatically be built and deployed to their staging for testing.

 ### Task 5: Swap Deployment Slots to Move Changes in Staging to Production

+Once Parts Unlimited is happy with the changes tested in their staging environment, they can swap the two environments and have changes go to production.
+Environment Swap happens very fast and can help Parts Unlimited pull back changes by switching back if needed.

 1. Go back to your lab resource group, navigate to your `partsunlimited-web-{uniquesuffix}` **(2)** App Service resource.
 You can search for `partsunlimited-web` **(1)** to find your app service.